softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 ## Ignoring files

 You have seen that `git status` is a really useful command to  show you what has been changed.
-However if you have files that you do not want to put in the repository such as emacs back up  files, binary files, etc you can tell git to ignore these by creating a `.gitignore` file.
+However, if you have files that you do not want to put in the repository such as emacs back up  files, binary files, large data files, etc. you can tell git to ignore these by creating a `.gitignore` file.
 In addition, you want to put the names of files that you NEVER want to commit into your repository that may have sensitive information, e.g. password files, sensitive data, etc. You can create this file and  add content that will apply recursively:

 ```bash
  *~